The Approach

 Who is the ideal client for Relevant Law?

 Clients are individuals and business owners who value quality, relationships, and strategic thinking.
 They're not looking for the cheapest option.
-They're looking for an attorney who will be a genuine asset to their life and business.
-Many clients think of their Relevant Law attorney the way they think of their CPA, wealth advisor, or executive coach: as part of their inner circle.
+They're looking for a lawyer who will be a genuine asset to their life and business.
+Many clients think of their Relevant Law lawyer the way they think of their CPA, wealth advisor, or executive coach: as part of their inner circle.

 What types of matters are handled?

-Attorneys focus on advisory and transactional matters: comprehensive estate planning, business formation and governance, contracts, real estate, and ongoing business counsel.
+Lawyers focus on advisory and transactional matters: comprehensive estate planning, business formation and governance, contracts, real estate, and ongoing business counsel.
 Litigation is not handled.
-If you need courtroom representation, attorneys connect you with trusted litigation partners.
+If you need courtroom representation, lawyers connect you with trusted litigation partners.

 How does the ongoing relationship work?